Arun Sudhaman 28 Mar 2023 // 10:26AM GMT

 - We call on agencies and corporates to include their juror nominations within their diversity commitments and anti-racism policies.

-50% of our 270 SABRE jurors across all of our 2021 competitions were from non-white backgrounds, compared to 38% in 2020 and 2019.
-While that means we met our 45% PoC target in 2021, this result is typically skewed by SABRE Awards South Asia and LatAm juries.
+53% of our 261 SABRE jurors across all of our 2022 competitions were from non-white backgrounds, compared to 50% in 2021 and 38% in 2020.
+While that means we met our 45% PoC target in 2022, this result is typically skewed by SABRE Awards Asia-Pacific, South Asia and LatAm juries.

-Meanwhile, in Asia-Pacific, (excluding the South Asia jury) only 21.5% of judges were white in 2021, reflecting a continued focus on ensuring that Asians are appropriately represented in their region.
-32% were East Asian, 23% South Asian and 21.5% Southeast Asian.
-Based on this performance we will add another SABRE target from 2022 onwards, that Asians will account for at least 75% of our Asia-Pacific jury.
+Meanwhile, in Asia-Pacific, (excluding the South Asia jury) 27% of judges were white in 2022, reflecting a continued focus on ensuring that Asians are appropriately represented in their region.
+However, 69% were Asian, falling slightly short of the 75% target.
+34.5% were East Asian, 23.5% South Asian and 11% Southeast Asian.

 PRovoke Media's two primary executive lists are the Influence 100 (comprising 100 global in-house communications leaders) and the Innovator 25 (spotlighting 25 'changemakers' in North America, EMEA and Asia-Pacific).